 “I decided to live with my grandparents in 2011 when my parents’ house flooded and we needed to temporarily relocate,” she says.
 “The repairs to the house took months, and by that time, my grandpa had been diagnosed with cancer and had passed away.
 I chose to stay to keep my grandma company.”

-With the average price of $1,200 for a one-bedroom apartment in the same neighborhood, Madicyn is able to save over $1,000 per month.
+With the average price of $1,200 for a one-bedroom apartment in the same neighborhood, Madicyn is able to save more than $1,000 per month.

 “I’m very grateful to not have to pay rent, since the house is owned by my grandma, but I do most of the physical domestic chores and sometimes help my grandma run errands or go to appointments,” she says.